Do I need A Lawyer?

 Small Claims Court Jurisdiction

-The plaintiff’s demand for money cannot exceed $10,000.
+A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Small claims parties can only recover money.
+Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You are unable to seek injunctive or equitable relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
-This would be called injunctive relief.
+This type of relief would be injunctive relief.

 Judges for Small Claims Court Cases in Stonewall County